move-coop/parsons/docs/training_guides/getting_set_up.rst

 Paths vs $PATHs
 ^^^^^^^^^^^^^^^

 Paths are how we refer to a file or program's location in the file system.
-For example, ``home/janedoe/virtualenvs`` says that within the top-level directory ``home`` there is a directory named ``janedoe``, and within ``janedoe`` there is a directory ``virtualenvs``.
+For example, ``/home/janedoe/virtualenvs`` says that within the top-level directory ``home`` there is a directory named ``janedoe``, and within ``janedoe`` there is a directory ``virtualenvs``.

-``home/janedoe/virtualenvs`` is an **absolute path** because it specifies exactly how to get there no matter where you are in the system.
+``/home/janedoe/virtualenvs`` is an **absolute path** because it specifies exactly how to get there no matter where you are in the system.
 The path ``janedoe/virtualenvs`` is a **relative path** because it only works if you use it from the home directory.
 Trying to use a relative path from the wrong location is a common source of command line errors!

+On Windows, absolute paths look a little different.
+They start with the letter of the hard drive they're in, ie ``C:\Users\JaneDoe\Virtualenvs``.

 In these instructions we try to use absolute paths, even though they're a little wordier, because it's less likely to cause problems for you if you run them from an unexpected place.